May Exterior Walk: Sills, Gutters, and Porches Before Guest Week Along the Puget Sound

 One habit to try this week

 Photograph each downspout outlet and porch light at dusk on a calm evening.
 Those two images usually explain more spring insect traffic than a shopping cart of random sprays.
+Fix splash and mulch lines before you chase single bugs by hand, dim unnecessary porch lights, dry food habits indoors and in the garage, and mow tall edges where kids and dogs actually play.
+Ask about programs early instead of during the first heat dome.

 Need Professional Help?